-If you’re diagnosed with bipolar disorder, Zarate says, learn as much as you can about it.
-“You as the patient can take responsibility for your own illness and should do everything in your power to stay well,” he says.
-He suggests mood charting—tracking what brings about episodes and how well the medications are working.
+- If you’re diagnosed with bipolar disorder, Zarate says, learn as much as you can about it.
+Mood charting is essential—tracking what brings about episodes and how well the medications are working.
 Mood charts can help you and your doctor design a more effective treatment plan.

 - It’s important to have a good support system of friends and family